AdobeDocs/commerce-contributor/src/pages/guides/install/docker.md

 - It allows you to replicate the same set up that you have in production inside a container.

-- Also, you can have different containers with different configurations for extensive testing.
+- You can have different containers with different configurations for extensive testing.

 Two are the scenarios in which a Docker-based environment is most useful: